Anirban166/World-Lines/README.md

 <img src = "illustrations/AttractorFieldMindmap.png">
 </p>

-The green lines are meant to illustrate the world lines (which are meant to be parallel, as shown inside the slate-coloured rectangles).
+Depicted in a shade of turqouise green are the world lines (which are meant to be parallel, as shown inside the slate-coloured rectangles).
 They diverge/split at a few points by some events (am using dot-based notation to indicate the same, as used in networks), but since they all fall within the same attractor field, there is a common end result (which I termed to be the 'certain outcome') taking place irrespective of the varying changes in each segregated world line.
 Simply put, these world lines all converge to an event that is certain to happen, which is what the phenomenon of [world line convergence](https://steins-gate.fandom.com/wiki/World_Line_Convergence) implies, with reference to an attractor field.

 World lines held by two of such fields are portrayed in Steins;Gate & Steins;Gate 0, one named '**Alpha**'(**α**) and one named '**Beta**'(**β**).
 There are, as I mentioned, specific events that are bound to happen for the world lines that are held within these attractor fields.
 These events include: